 “It is about a recognition that we, as displaced communities, hold the expertise, and that we too bring the solutions.
 Engage with LGBTIQ+ refugee-led organisations from the beginning and you will deliver services that are needed the most.”

-See the comprehensive list of recommendations of the LGBTIQ+ Roundtable.
+The comprehensive list of recommendations of the LGBTIQ+ Roundtable can be found at https://qiqochat.com/a/unhcr-iesogi-roundtable.
 They will also be shared in a joint, hybrid press conference tomorrow 30 June at 9:30am CET with Victor Madrigal-Borloz, the IE SOGI and Gillian Triggs, UNHCR Assistant High Commissioner for Protection.

 For more information, please contact: